gozaru48/azure-enterprise-infrastructure-iac/README.md

 4. **Access**: `ssh -i ~/.ssh/id_rsa azureuser@<Public_IP>`

 ## Why This Project?

-In real-world enterprise environments, manual provisioning is inconsistent and prone to configuration drift.
-This project addresses these challenges by:
+In many enterprise environments, infrastructure is still manually configured, leading to inconsistencies, security risks, and operational inefficiencies.

+To address these challenges, I built this project using Terraform to:

-- **Automating** deployment to ensure 100% consistency across environments.
+- Automate infrastructure deployment for consistency and reproducibility
-- **Enforcing** security best practices from the start, reducing the attack surface.
+- Enforce security best practices based on Zero Trust principles
-- **Demonstrating Troubleshooting Skills**: Successfully resolved regional resource constraints and SKU compatibility issues during the deployment phase.
+- Solve real-world cloud issues such as regional capacity constraints and SKU compatibility

-This project focuses on:
-- Standardizing infrastructure deployment using reusable and modular Terraform code
-- Enforcing security best practices using Network Security Groups (NSG) aligned with Zero Trust principles
-- Improving scalability and maintainability through automated and version-controlled deployments
+This project represents my transition from support-level operations to cloud engineering, with a focus on automation, security, and scalable architecture.

-The goal is to demonstrate how enterprise-grade cloud environments can be built in a secure, consistent, and scalable way using modern DevOps practices.
+It demonstrates how modern enterprise cloud environments should be built: secure, consistent, and fully reproducible using Infrastructure as Code.

-This approach reflects my experience in enterprise IT environments, where reliability, security, and operational efficiency are critical.
+This project showcases a practical implementation of secure and scalable Azure infrastructure using Terraform.

 ### What Problem Does This Solve?
 Manual infrastructure provisioning is error-prone, time-consuming, and difficult to scale.